oskardudycz/EventSourcing.NetCore/README.md

 ```
 ### 1.5 Event Storage

 Event Sourcing is not related to any type of storage implementation.
-As long as it fulfils the assumptions, it can be implemented having any backing database (relational, document, etc.).
+As long as it fulfills the assumptions, it can be implemented having any backing database (relational, document, etc.).
 The state has to be represented by the append-only log of events.
 The events are stored in chronological order, and new events are appended to the previous event.
 Event Stores are the databases' category explicitly designed for such purpose.

 Read more in my article:
 -   📝 [What if I told you that Relational Databases are in fact Event Stores?](https://event-driven.io/en/relational_databases_are_event_stores/?utm_source=event_sourcing_net)